sand1234560/discord-gotify-notification/README.md

 ### This project uses discord.js (discord bot) to fetch messages.
 You can only get messages from servers that you have your bot in.

+### Inner workings

+index.js fetches a message from discord and stores it inside store.json -> try.js checks if `store.json` and `compare.json` have the same value.

+• `store.json` = `compare.json` -> doesn't send notif

+• `store.json` ≠ `compare.json` -> sends notif and store `store.json`'s value inside compare.json so it won't repeatedly send the same notification

 ## Prerequisites
 • linux (Tested on Ubuntu 22.04 and Arch 6.2.1)